 WASHINGTON – Last week, the Trump administration presented the proposed federal budget for the next year, which includes $76 million for a wastewater treatment facility for the Twentynine Palms Marine Corps Air-Ground Combat Center.

-WASHINGTON – Rep. Paul Cook (R-Apple Valley) today voted for HR 115, the Thin Blue Line Act.
-The bill passed the House overwhelmingly with bipartisan support.
+WASHINGTON – Today, Rep. Paul Cook (R-Apple Valley) voted for H.R.
+1980, the Smithsonian Women’s History Museum Act.
+The bill passed the House of Representatives overwhelmingly with bipartisan support.

-WASHINGTON – Rep. Paul Cook (R- Apple Valley) issued the following statement on the U.S. military strikes against the Assad regime in Syria:
+WASHINGTON – Rep. Paul Cook (R-Apple Valley) issued the following statement today in response to U.S. military action that resulted in the death of Qassem Soleimani:

 In The News